NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 }
 ```

-c.
-A source providing CURIEs, URIs, and free-text descriptions (note the existance of two attribute objects to
+A source providing CURIEs, URIs, and free-text descriptions.
+Note the existance of two attribute objects to
 disambiguate the `uriorcurie` typed `biolink:publications` list from the `**[T.B.D]**` typed `biolink:publications`
-list):
+list:

 ```json
 {